hashicorp/vault-plugin-database-redis/README.md

 - Redis Cluster
 - Redis Sentinel

-The plugin can also be configured to persist the generated credentials using the `presistence_mode` parameter, either to the servers local ACL file, using the `ACL SAVE` commond or to the Redis configuration file with the `CONFIG REWRITE` command.
+The plugin can also be configured to persist the generated credentials using the `presistence_mode` parameter, either to the servers local ACL file, using the Redis `ACL SAVE` command or to the Redis configuration file with the Redis `CONFIG REWRITE` command.
 The Redis installation must have either the `aclsave` file configured or a writable config file for this to work.

-In addition the plugin has been upgraded to support X509 certificate authentication as by default, Redis uses mutual TLS and requires clients to authenticate with a valid certificate (authenticated against trusted root CAs.
+In addition the plugin has been upgraded to support X509 certificate authentication as by default, Redis uses mutual TLS and requires clients to authenticate with a valid certificate (authenticated against trusted root CAs).
 It is necessary to set the Redis setting `tls-auth-clients no` to disable client authentication.

 ## Build